-Integrated care involves delivering a more integrated continuum of health care and disease prevention activities, in particular between general practice, hospitals, and health services in the community.
+Integrated care involves delivering a more integrated continuum of health and social care, in particular between primary health care, hospitals, and services in the community.
 Ben’s research on integrated care looks at:

 - integrated care strategies

-- analysis of routinely collected administrative data to guide and inform integrated care
+- analysis of routinely collected administrative data to inform integration

 - interventions to enhance shared care in primary health care

 - enhancing the role of people and their carers in self-care and the care they receive.

 Health equity is about reducing avoidable and unfair health differences between groups of people.
 Ben‘s research on health equity focuses on:

-- intervening to redress health inequities (as opposed to simply describing them)
+- intervening to address health inequities, as opposed to just describing them

 - equity focused planning and decision-support tools

-- understanding and meeting the needs of vulnerable populations, such as culturally and linguistically diverse groups and carers
+- understanding and meeting the needs of groups who experience inequalities, such as carers and culturally and linguistically diverse communities

 - community- and place-based approaches to enhance health.